publiccodenet/about/roles/support.md

 For the public organizations that would benefit from using, or contributing to, these [Codebases](../glossary/codebase-definition.md) it might not always be easy to get started, know how to use or procure a solution like this or to trust in the Codebase.

-As a Codebase Steward, Support you help:
+As a Codebase Steward for Support you help:

 * potential users find out how to use codebases
 * provide assistance in procuring solutions based on codebases